-The NDVI grid used to classify the fuel load model is shown in Figure 5.
+The NDVI grid (Figure 5) was used to classify the fuel load components (Vegetation Moisture, Rate of Spread, and Fire Intensity).
 Table 3 shows the error matrix validation for the fuel load model produced using classification tree analysis as this approach outperformed maximum-likelihood in this instance.
 The overall Kappa statistic was determined to be 0.842 indicating that the classification was approximately 84% better than chance.